BhanuK24/Custom-AI-Search-Engine-App/README.md

-# 🌐 Custom Exa Search Engine
+# 🌐 Custom Exa AI Search Engine

-A custom search engine built in Python using the [Exa API](https://exa.com).
+A custom AI-powered search engine built in Python using the [Exa API](https://exa.com).
-This project provides an interactive web interface with [Streamlit](https://streamlit.io/), allowing users to search keywords across the web, optionally filtering results by popular website domains.
+This project provides an interactive web interface with [Streamlit](https://streamlit.io/), allowing users to perform intelligent keyword searches across the web, optionally filtering results by popular website domains.

 ---